AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 Astar.js library provides application developers the ability to query a node and interact with the astar/shiden/shibuya chains using Javascript/Typescript.

 ## Packages
-The @polkadot/api-contract packages is to be used alongside the @astar-network/astar-api package.
+The @polkadot/api-contract package is to be used alongside the @astar-network/astar-api package.
 With that in mind, we can install from npm, so we are not going to waste too much time with the bare basics.

 yarn add @astar-network/astar-api@beta @polkadot/api @polkadot/api-contract

 ## API connection

-The API provides application developers the ability to query astar node for sending transactions to contract.
+The API provides application developers the ability to send transactions to astar node.

-Here is how you can create API instance:
+Here is how we can create API instance:

 ```ts
 import { ApiPromise } from '@polkadot/api';